 The steamed fish is always a healthy option.
 Here is the steamed sea bass with the chopped red chilies and green spring onions on the top and Dr. Shang said this is the easy dish to make.
 Love the color of red chili and green onions, look so fresh. (here is the Chinese steamed fish recipe from my site).

 Chinese dining considers the balance of nutrition and tofu is always one of our favorites.
 Here is a tofu dish made by the dried tofu skin that Dr. Shang bought from China, fried with pork and green chilies.
-When I lived in the south of China, we had the similar type of tofu skins but were freshly made and bit thicker than this dried version.
+When I lived in the southern China, we had the similar type of tofu skins but were freshly made and bit thicker than this dried version.
 The dried version has bit finer texture than the thick version.

 Of course, the vegetable dish is definitely a must-have.
 Here is the salad